 When pop art, silos, puppies, and deep fried treats come together, you have an unforgettable day trip from Ottawa.

 What do you get when you combine the rural Ontario countryside, farmland, and grain silos, with massive, street-art inspired murals soaked in social commentary and diverse inspiration?
 Why, Popsilos, of course!
 This truly unique art project, unlike anything else in Canada, proves the old adage that opposites attract.
 And I can't think of a better way to celebrate Canada's 150th birthday.
 Here's what Popsilo's inaugural day looked like.

-Chef Mehra took us behind the scenes and into the tandoori room at his prized restaurant.
+Our vote for the best Indian food in Ottawa?
+It's the East India Company - in part because Chef Mehra took us behind the scenes and into the tandoori room at his prized restaurant.
+(Updated in 2022!)

-Most chefs are notoriously tight lipped when it comes to sharing their culinary secrets but Chef Nitin Mehra of Ottawa's East India Company couldn't spill the beans even if he wanted to.
+What's our vote for the best Indian food in Ottawa?
+It's the East India Company - and it's thanks in part to a few secrets we learned behind the scenes!
+Most chefs are notoriously tight lipped when it comes to sharing their culinary secrets but Chef Nitin Mehra couldn't spill the beans even if he wanted to.
 The exact recipe for his restaurant's famous garam masala is a secret guarded so tightly that there's only one person on earth who knows the exact formula - his mother.
 Technically, it's not even her recipe.
 She inherited it from Chef Mehra's great grandmother on the day she passed away.